Make sure you know which taxes you owe to the government, and avoid paying a penny more.

 Sometimes families don’t realize that the decisions they make when thinking about their estate plans can have major tax consequences for themselves and for their heirs.
 When making estate planning decisions, families must consider four different types of taxes: the estate tax, gift tax, income tax, and capital gains tax.

-Income taxes are only relevant in one limited area of estate planning – dealing with IRAs, 401k funds, and other retirement accounts consisting of tax-qualified dollars.
+Income taxes are only relevant in only one limited area of estate planning: dealing with IRAs, 401(k) funds, and other retirement accounts consisting of tax-qualified dollars.
 As noted above, gifts never create income tax issues, nor would an inheritance belong on someone’s income tax return.
 But when a person inherits a tax-qualified account, like an IRA, income tax considerations become important because the money they will receive has never been taxed.
 In many cases, it is possible to pass on an IRA without creating an immediate tax problem for your heirs, but only if your death beneficiary designations are set up appropriately.

 Capital Gains Tax

 Ironically, the capital gains tax is often the last tax on anyone’s mind when they engage in estate planning, but it should be the first for families with assets that could have appreciated in value over time, like real estate and stocks.

 Generally, the capital gains tax is the tax due upon the sale of an asset when that asset is sold for more than its “basis.”
 In simple terms, an asset’s “basis” is the amount for which it was purchased.
 For example, if a person buys a stock for $10.00, keeps it for many years, then sells it for $110.00, he would owe capital gains tax on the $100.00 profit he made on the transaction.

 This is important when engaging in estate planning because a person’s estate plan offers him or her a rare opportunity to reset the tax basis on assets, which can substantially reduce or even eliminate any capital gains tax when the asset is sold.